The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 4. Residential Space Assignments

 2. The University determines all reassignments or other occupancy changes.
-On rare occasions, you may be required to move to a different residential space in order to accommodate an individual with unique physical requirements, to address maintenance concerns, or resolve unforeseen situations.
+On rare occasions, you may be required to move to a different residential space to accommodate an individual with unique physical requirements, to address maintenance concerns, or resolve unforeseen situations.

 3. The University reserves all unoccupied space inside the housing unit for its use and future assignment.
 If you have contracted for partial residential space in a shared housing unit (e.g., shared bedroom, suite, apartment), the University may assign you a roommate at any time.
 The University can reassign you to a different residential space.
-Failure to move after reassignment or refusal of a roommate assignment by an established date will result in charges at the higher rate to you and referral to the student conduct process per the KU Student Housing Handbook.
+Failure to move after reassignment or refusal of a roommate assignment by an established date will result in charges at the higher rate to you and referral to the student conduct process per the KU Housing & Residence Life Handbook.

-4. You may request to transfer between available residential spaces and/or buildings as space permits and if pre-approved by Housing & Residence Life.
+4. You may request to transfer between available residential spaces and/or buildings as space permits and if pre-approved by KU Housing & Residence Life.
 Generally, the same policies and regulations apply in all residential spaces.
 When modified payment schedules, different amounts due, or new regulations apply, you agree to these changes as a condition of the transfer.
 The University may assess an administrative fee for the transfer request.

 5. If you require a reasonable accommodation in your assigned residential space due to a medical condition or disability, you must establish a file with University Academic Support Centers, 22 Strong Hall, 1450 Jayhawk Blvd., Lawrence, KS 66045.
-University Academic Support Centers will make a recommendation to Housing & Residence Life regarding your residential space needs.
+University Academic Support Centers will make a recommendation to KU Housing & Residence Life regarding your residential space needs.

-6. Housing & Residence Life hires and trains staff to participate with you and other residents in conflict resolution and to document incidents, initiating disciplinary action as appropriate.
+6. KU Housing & Residence Life hires and trains staff to participate with you and other residents in conflict resolution and to document incidents, initiating disciplinary action as appropriate.

 5. Condition of Residential Space; Purposes for Use; Inspections